elevien/math50_2025/index.md

 ## How to be successful in this course

 - Come to class and ask questions.
-- Do every exercise in the notes and do every question on the practice exams.
+- Do every exercise in the notes and every question on the practice exams.
-- Use the project as an opportunity to connect the course material to things that are meaningful to you.
+- Use the project as an opportunity to connect the course material to topics that are meaningful to you.
-- Spend time reviewing the material and working through problems without LLM/AI.
-These tools often create the illusion of productivity because of the rapid feedback, but it's sometimes better to do things ``by hand''.
+- Spend time reviewing the material and working through problems without LLMs/AI.
+These tools can create the illusion of productivity because of the rapid feedback.
+Ask yourself: Are the interactions I'm having with AI really serving my learning goals?
-- On the other hand, you should absolutely embrace AI as a tool to help you learn, so long as it's done in a mindful way and not to avoid doing the work yourself.
+- That said, you should absolutely embrace AI as a tool to help you learn, as long as you use it mindfully and not to avoid doing the work yourself.
 I recommend making a GitHub account and interacting with the course material through Copilot on GitHub.
 [Here](https://github.com/copilot/share/007652a8-48c4-8874-b902-100a20c608ca) is an example of what this looks like.
+The problems it produced are not perfect (for example, I find the last one a bit trivial because the flips are independent), but they are a great starting point.
 - Connect with other students in the class and work with them.
+The class is typically very diverse: some students have taken other probability courses, like 20 and 40, while others have experience doing data analysis in a research or industry setting.
+It's great if you can connect with people whose skills complement yours.

 ## Accessibility Needs